karti3k/JavaGameProject/README.md

 ## Getting Started

-To run the game locally, follow these steps:
+To run the game easily:

-1. Clone the repository:

-2. Navigate to the project directory: cd your-repository

-3. Compile and run the game:
-- javac Main/GameManager.java
-- java Main.GameManager
+1. You must have IntelliJ IDEA Community Edition installed on your pc, if not plese download and install it as it will hardly take minutes.
+2. Clone this repoitory locally on your pc.
+If you are using windows them open gitbash and type: git clone <copied-url>
+3. When the repository is cloned.
+A folder will be created named JavaGameProject.
+4. Open this folder through IntelliJ IDEA and run GameManager.java file